P1sec/pycrate/README.md

 ---------------

-This subdirectory implements a signaling server that supports IuCS and IuPS over Iuh interfaces (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells and S1 interfaces (including S1AP) for interfacing with LTE eNodeBs.
+This subdirectory implements a signaling server that supports IuCS and IuPS over Iuh interfaces (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells, and S1 interfaces (including S1AP) for interfacing with LTE eNodeBs.
 It handles many procedures to drive femtocells, eNodeBs and mobile terminals connecting through them.
 In terms of services, it mostly support short messages and data connectivity.